 Positive Psychology is an exciting new branch of psychology specialising in the scientific study of human happiness, wellbeing and flourishing, and providing an applied approach to optimal functioning.
 It also studies the strengths and virtues that enable individuals, communities and organisations to thrive.

-Increasingly, Positive Psychology is providing an evidence based toolkit capable of supporting NLPers, coaches, counsellors, HR/OD/L&D professionals and change agents to become even more effective and impactful in their work.
+Increasingly, Positive Psychology is providing an evidence based toolkit that supports NLPers, coaches, counsellors, HR/OD/L&D professionals and change agents to become even more effective and impactful in their work.

-Why choose the JSNLP Positive Psychology Practitioner Course?
+Why choose the 91 untold Positive Psychology Practitioner Course?

 Positive Psychology is fast becoming an essential part of a change agent’s toolkit.
 However, very few of us have the time or headspace necessary to commit to a full academic Masters (MSc) level programme.
 Our positive psychology practitioner course has been developed as an in-depth practical training for professionals who want to benefit from new research and cutting-edge thinking without the need for extensive academic study.

-In fact, because the programme builds on your existing knowledge of 1:1 work and uses JSNLP’s signature “applied” approach, no academic assignments are necessary, we’ve already done the reading and filtering so that we can present the most meaningful and practical approaches to support change professionals.
+In fact, because the programme builds on your existing knowledge of 1:1 work and uses 91 Untold’s signature “applied” approach, no academic assignments are necessary, we’ve already done the reading and percolating so that we can present the most meaningful and practical approaches that support change professionals.

-The focus of the programme will be on learning from the ‘inside out’, you will be working on yourself as you work with others over the course of the three modules, in what will be a rich personal as well as professional development experience.
+The focus of the programme will be on learning from the ‘inside out’, you will be working on yourself as you work with others over the three modules, in what will be a rich personal, as well as professional, development experience.

-The course will offer the opportunity to explore application in many different contexts, including:
+The course provides the opportunity to explore application in many different contexts, including: